Pipes of Peace: Background and structure

 Many of the songs released on Pipes of Peace were recorded during the 1981 sessions for Tug of War, with "Pipes of Peace", "The Other Me", "So Bad", "Tug of Peace" and "Through Our Love" being recorded afterwards, in September–October 1982.
-Accordingly, the album has many things in common with its predecessor: it was produced by George Martin, it featured two collaborations with the same artist (this time with Michael Jackson; the Tug of War collaborations being with Stevie Wonder), and continued McCartney's alliance in the studio with Ringo Starr, former 10cc guitarist Eric Stewart and his last session work with Wings guitarist Denny Laine.
-By November, McCartney would start shooting his self-written motion picture Give My Regards to Broad Street, co-starring wife Linda, Starr and Tracey Ullman, which would take up most of his time throughout 1983.
+Consequently, the album has many things in common with its predecessor: it was produced by George Martin; it featured two collaborations with the same artist (this time with Michael Jackson – the Tug of War collaborations are with Stevie Wonder); and it continued McCartney's alliance in the studio with Ringo Starr and with 10cc guitarist Eric Stewart.
+It also contains his last session work with Wings guitarist Denny Laine.
+By November, McCartney would start shooting his self-written motion picture Give My Regards to Broad Street – co-starring his wife Linda, Starr and Tracey Ullman – which would take up most of his time throughout 1983.
 Due to the filming commitments (and to allow a reasonable lapse of time between his new album and Tug of War), the release of Pipes of Peace was delayed until October.

 Unlike Tug of War, the album features an electro-tinged sound.
 On the track "Tug of Peace", McCartney blended the title song to Tug of War with that of the new album.
-Stephen Thomas Erlewine of AllMusic describes the mix as "an almost-electro collage that twists the songs into McCartney II territory".
+In a retrospective review, Stephen Thomas Erlewine of AllMusic described the mix as "an almost-electro collage that twists the songs into McCartney II territory".

 McCartney spent much of his energies finishing and preparing Give My Regards to Broad Street for release in the autumn of 1984.

 Reissues

-In 1983 Pipes of Peace made its debut on CD on Columbia Records.
+In 1983, Pipes of Peace made its debut on CD on Columbia Records.
 In 1993, the album was remastered and reissued on CD as part of The Paul McCartney Collection.
 Three bonus tracks were included on the latter release: the previously unreleased "Twice in a Lifetime" (the title song of the 1985 film of the same name); his 1984 hit from the Rupert Bear project, "We All Stand Together"; and "Simple as That", released in 1986 on the charity album The Anti-Heroin Project – It's a Live-In World.

 The album was reissued in remastered form in 2015 as part of the ongoing Paul McCartney Archive Collection series of releases.
 The version with "enhanced packaging" contains three discs: the remastered album itself, a bonus audio disc containing mostly demo versions of the songs found on the first disc, and a disc with a film.
 The reissue was accompanied by the Record Store Day exclusive single "Say Say Say (2015 Remix)".